 Continue with the cycle of 30 compressions and 2 rescue breaths for 2 minutes, or until the baby breathes, coughs, or moves.

-After 2 minutes of chest compressions and rescue breathing, call 911.
+After 2 minutes of chest compressions and rescue breathing, call 911,if it has not already been called.

 If you know you can get to an AED right away, get it quickly and put it near the baby.
 Begin using the AED (see step 5).